 Indigenous Protected Areas funding has helped Thamarrurr rangers and community members to develop a plan of management that charts a clear vision for on-ground work.
 The plan includes fire and visitor management, control of weeds such as mimosa pigra and of feral pigs and management of crocodiles that may pose a threat to safety.
 The plan stresses the importance of looking after cultural heritage sites, language and practices, and the need for young people to learn skills from their elders.

 In managing their IPA, the Thamarrurr Rangers will continue working with partner organisations such as Bushfires Northern Territory, Northern Territory weeds and fisheries staff and Charles Darwin University.

 The traditional owners are also interested in pursuing small scale commercial activities such as hunting feral animals and developing recreational fishing and ecotourism opportunities.
 They want to manage environmental threats while allowing visitors to appreciate the beauty and importance of the region to its owners.

-The first stage of the Thamarrurr IPA has been declared a World Conservation Union (IUCN) Category VI protected area, managed mainly for the sustainable use of natural ecosystems.
+The first stage of the Thamarrurr IPA has been declared a International Union for Conservation of Nature (IUCN) Category VI protected area, managed mainly for the sustainable use of natural ecosystems.